Overplay/Bellini-Core/docs/CLOUD_SERVER.md

 7. Add yourself to the asahi group
     - `sudo usermod -a -G asahi USERNAME`

+8. Set group permissions on asahi
-8. `sudo chmod -R 775 asahi`
+    - `sudo chmod -R 775 asahi`

 9. Clone asahi and auto-reload into /opt, where it will be served from.
     - `sudo git clone https://github.com/Overplay/asahi`
-    - `sudo git clone https://github.com/colegrigsby/auto-reload` *** hopefully this will be on npm soon once pm2 is fixed
-        - sudo because /opt is root root 755
-        - testing with pm2 install from npm registry

 10. Change permissions to allow asahi user to run everything properly
     - `sudo chown/chgrp -R asahi asahi`
-    - `sudo chown/chgrp -R asahi auto-reload`

-#### Everything should be run as asahi user from this point forward
+    #### Everything should be run as asahi user from this point forward (unlesss otherwise noted)

 11. Setup the git repos
     - Add asahi's public key to your github